wwt/git-foundations/docs/sections/section_2.md

 [GitHub](https://github.com "GitHub.com"){target=_blank} is one example of a hosted or managed Git solution.
 These hosted/managed solutions allow many people to run local instances of Git software on their computers and keep their version-controlled files, source code, documentation, etc. in sync with one another.

-This remainder of this walkthrough will show you how to:
+The remainder of this walkthrough will show you how to:

 1. Create a centralized Git repository on GitHub.
 2. Synchronize the GitHub repository with our local Git environment (the 'git-foundations' Docker Container).